 Data Protection By Default

-Kustomer will by default, only process personal data when absolutely necessary for the purposes of providing the functionality of the application.
-Additionally, once processing is no longer required for a set of personal data, it will either be removed or pseudonymization applied.
+Kustomer, by default, only processes personal data when absolutely necessary for the purposes of providing the functionality of the application.
+Additionally, once processing is no longer required for a set of personal data, it is either removed or pseudonymization applied.

-Kustomer will minimize the personal data being processed where possible and remove processing once no longer required.
-We will not collect any personal data that is not required for processing.
+Kustomer minimizes the personal data being processed where possible and removes processing once no longer required.
+We do not collect any personal data that is not required for processing.

 Security of Processing

-Kustomer will apply technical and organization practices to minimize access to systems and data.
-There are multiple levels of authorization required for individuals to access, audit trails available for understanding access, real time notifications from our continuous security monitoring tools, and procedures in place to limit and remove access when no longer required.
+Kustomer applies technical and organizational practices to minimize access to systems and data.
+There are multiple levels of authorization required for individuals to access, audit trails available for understanding access, real-time notifications from our continuous security monitoring tools, and procedures in place to limit and remove access when no longer required.

-Kustomer plans to perform data mapping to ensure we understand where personal data is flowing,what specifically is being processed by each data processor, and whether it needs to be processed.
-We will ensure that our data processors are GDPR compliant, and as such, will adhere to the same level of sensitivity to data privacy as Kustomer.
+Kustomer performs data mappings to ensure we understand where personal data is flowing, what specifically is being processed by each data processor, and whether it needs to be processed.
+We ensure that our data processors are GDPR compliant, and as such, adhere to the same level of sensitivity to data privacy as Kustomer.